OlivierOR/msf2eml/README.md

 # msf2eml

 Extract mails in the eml format and numbered from an msf or mbox files.
+The msf2eml.sh is the same program in bash, but it takes longer to execute :) .
+While it takes a few minutes to write it instead in c language which could takes hours !

+At the end, the program c is much fast and worth to code !

 1 - Prerequisite :